 You will experience a number of benefits when you choose saline breast implants:

-- Saline implants can be filled after they are inserted into your body, giving your surgeon greater control over the size of your implants and making it easier to correct issues associated with breast asymmetry
+- Saline implants are filled by your surgeon, providing greater control over the size of your implants and making it easier to correct issues associated with breast asymmetry

 - In the event of a rupture, the saline solution is safely absorbed by your body